wilson0x4d/appsettings2/README.md

 # `appsettings2`

-A python library that unifies configuration sources into a Configuration object that can be bound to complex types, or accessed directly for configuration data.
+A python library that unifies configuration sources into a `Configuration` object that can be bound to complex types, or accessed directly for configuration data.

-## Why?

-Because I write a lot of containerized applications where I typically supply configuration settings using a combination of Configuration Files and Environment Variables.

-When I debug those applications I often need to override Configuration using Command-Line Arguments, Configuration Files, Environment Variables, or a combination thereof.

 ## Usage

-Construct a `ConfigurationBuilder` instance, add one or more `ConfigurationProvider` instances to it, and then use it to build a `Configuration` object containing your unified configuration data.
+Construct a `ConfigurationBuilder` instance, add one or more `ConfigurationProvider` instances to it, and then use it to build a `Configuration` object containing unified configuration data.

 ```python
 from appsettings2 import *